mrljaime/mrljaime/README.md

 Currenty I working as Software Architect at [Osmos](https://osmos.mx) building things to make payroll easy and configurable, also make it fast and scalable from one to thousands of human resources in your company.

-Right know I'm taking a Linux Foundation course for Kubernetes for Devlelopers, just to survey me into more "cloud" stacks, because I learn that cloud is not only make EC2 instances in AWS and put the code there.
+Right know I'm taking a Linux Foundation course for Kubernetes for Devlelopers, just to survey me into more "cloud" stacks, because I learn that cloud is not only make EC2 instances in AWS and put the code there and use Docker to set local stacks for development.
+Cloud is insance I hope build things with that kind of infrastructure, specially becauase comes with great scalability and performance.

 My favorite programming languages to make things are Java and PHP ❤️ I'm a Symfony framework lover.
 When I have some free time will see what happens with his certification 😊